Philosophy Summer School (In-Person)

 Please note that is the page for the in-person course – click here for the online programme.

 The Philosophy Summer School is open to students aged 15 – 18.
-The course is four days in length, and will take place on the 29th August – 1st September.
+The course is five days in length, and will take place on the 5th – 9th August 2024.

 Teaching hours on each day will run from 10.30am till 4.30pm, with a lunch break and the venue will be Woburn House in Bloomsbury, Central London – see more location details.
 Please note that this event is non-residential, and accommodation must be arranged independently if required.

-The cost for this four-day course is £595, and you can reserve your place with a 25% non-refundable deposit.
+The cost for this five-day course is £745, and you can reserve your place with a 25% non-refundable deposit.
 The remainder of the payment is due eight weeks in advance of the course start date.
 Please see here for full booking terms and conditions.

 We offer a limited number of full and partial bursaries (of up to 80% of fees) to students who could not otherwise afford to attend.
 If you would like to apply for a bursary then please complete your bursary application here.